 - requiring certain information to be communicated on a product label.

-The communication process is two-way between the APVMA and its stakeholders.
+The communication process is two-way between the APVMA and stakeholders.
 It involves:

 - industry stakeholders communicate aspects risk information to the APVMA by supplying research data and information

-- chemical users and the general community—such as farmers, veterinarians, pest controllers and other chemical users— can report, non-compliance or provide input to the APVMA to help prioritise chemicals to review
+- chemical users and the general community, such as farmers, veterinarians, pest controllers and other chemical users, can report, non-compliance or provide input to us to help prioritise chemicals to review

-- the APVMA communicating health and safety information with industry, users and the community, by publishing information for chemical users and details of registered products and chemical reviews on the website, as well as distributing the APVMA Gazette and information for the media.
+- the APVMA communicating health and safety information with industry, users and the community, by publishing information for chemical users and details of registered products and chemical reviews on our website, as well as distributing the APVMA Gazette and other news updates.

 Aligning regulatory effort with risk

-The Agvet Code sets out a legislative framework for the APVMA to align its regulatory efforts with risk.
+The Agvet Code sets out a legislative framework for the APVMA to align our regulatory efforts with risk.

 The legislative framework allows the APVMA some discretion when determining if certain criteria have been met in an application.
-It also allows the APVMA to prioritise compliance and enforcement activities based on risk and allocate internal resources proportionately.
+It also allows us to prioritise compliance and enforcement activities based on risk and allocate internal resources proportionately.